dansnerd/hlsjs-videojs-plugin/README.md

 An `hls.js` distro is bundled by default with this plugin and there is no need to include it in addition.

 The plugin can also be built without bundling Hls.js (see package-script `npm run build:use-external-hlsjs`).
 In this case, an Hls.js distro should be installed in the environment, exported as a  `window` property or via your own build toolchain in a CJS/UMD fashion.
 This should allow to use the Hls.js version of your choice, without having to rebuild the plugin.
+See the section [Dependency Injection](#dependency-injection) in this readme for more information on this feature.

-See the section `Dependency injection` in this readme.
+NOTE: This plugin was created from code forked-off a [Peer5 implementation](https://github.com/Peer5/videojs-contrib-hls) with the motivation to ensure Hlsjs/videojs API type-safety as well as flexible choice of versions on the user-side; specifically allow using a videojs v7+ distro and latest Hls.js v0 or other compatible distro.

 ## Getting Started